theunicornguild/savemyspot/05_customer_experience_(react)/02_javascript_5_socket_store.md

-# Socket Store

 Allright, we will be getting our data in messages sent from our socket server.
 A quick recall on the messages we are listening to in our backend.

-- `"restaurant room"` : will respond with updated queue information for the specified restaurant for the requesting user
+- `"restaurant room"`: will respond with updated queue information for the specified restaurant for the requesting user
 - `"join q"`: will respond by adding the user to the queue and sending the updated information to all clients
-- `"leave q"` : will respond by removing the user to the queue and sending the updated information to all clients
+- `"leave q"`: will respond by removing the user to the queue and sending the updated information to all clients

+Notice that our messages correspond to our tasks on your Trello board.
+We have switched our focus to the frontend aspect of our tasks in the `backend column`.
+Since we will be working on all our messages/tasks simultaneously, let’s go ahead and move all our cards completed in the `backend` to the `frontend` stack.

 So right here in our react app, we need to call our emitters in the appropriate locations.
-But first, lets write our emitters.
+But first, let’s write our emitters.
 Before we use sockets, we need to install the socket.io library.

+Run the following command in your terminal in your project directory.
 ```
 yarn add socket.io-client
 ```